City Year AmeriCorps members are student success coaches

 Student success coach: What it means to coach students

-To City Year, the word “coach” or “coaching” conveys five distinct yet interconnected components that are crucial to City Year’s holistic approach and the work of student success coaches: proximity, relationships, trust, agency and equity.
+To City Year, the word “coach” or “coaching” conveys several distinct yet interconnected components that are crucial to City Year’s holistic approach and the work of student success coaches: proximity, relationships, trust, agency and equity.
 We’ll briefly explore each one.

 A coach is close to the people they are guiding and supporting and sees them on a regular, if not daily, basis.
 Coaches often get to know the likes and dislikes of the people on their team, their habits and strengths, and their spoken and unspoken beliefs, as well as gain insight into their everyday lives and friendships—knowledge that can only be gleaned by spending a lot of time together while carefully listening, supporting and observing, with empathy.

 This is similar to how student success coaches get to know their students.
 They serve in schools full-time as tutors, mentors and role models.
 They see students consistently—when they arrive to school, as they work in the classroom, walking through the hallways on the way to lunch and during afterschool enrichment programs.
 They work with individual students, small groups and whole classrooms every day over the course of an academic year.
 The closer they are, the more coaches learn, the more empathy they develop, and the more they understand the viewpoints and lived experience of their students.